 The guide is essentially a code of conduct between vendors and analysts.
 It's designed to ensure vendors respond to a researcher's notification of a software vulnerability within days and attempt to create a patch within a month; and that researchers give vendors time to make fixes available before releasing details of the flaw.
 Since its release, OIS has been asked to shorten and streamline the guidelines and ensure they are consistent with the recommendations made by several public-private partnerships, said Scott Blake, a member of OIS and vice president of information security at Houston-based software company BindView Corp.

 "Some vendors say our recommendations are too strict while some analysts say they are too loose," Blake said.
 "Hopefully, that means we're striking a good balance."
 He also hopes the proposed 2004 edition addresses the feedback OIS has already received.
-A
+A draft of the 2004 guidelines is now out, and the final version is scheduled to come out in mid-July.

 In a press release, OIS said it will also "begin proactive outreach to solicit comments from experts in the vendor and security researcher communities."
 By conducting yearly public reviews, the organization "hopes to ensure that the guidelines remain useful and relevant to the security community and, most importantly, to the millions of computer users who are the ultimate beneficiaries of effective computer security practices."